PyConAPAC/proposals/2024/cfp-main-2024.md

 intended to serve as a platform for Python users throughout Asia-Pacific countries to come together to meet with fellow Python users.
 This is also true for anyone who is exploring Python.

-If you have not done so, pease also follow [PyCon APAC Twitter](https://twitter.com/pyconapac) for more short and quick updates on what's happening around the Asia Pacific region concerning PyCon and the Python community in general.
+If you have not done so, please also follow [PyCon APAC Twitter](https://twitter.com/pyconapac) for more short and quick updates on what's happening around the Asia Pacific region concerning PyCon and the Python community in general.